 A top free accounting software to consider from the start of your search is Wave accounting software.
 Through this option, you’ll be able to connect unlimited bank and credit card accounts to your books.
 You’ll also be able to add unlimited income tracking, expense tracking, and guest collaborators for free.
 Plus, you’ll be able to invoice and scan receipts for free as well.

-Another top software, that is free, for small businesses to consider is ZipBooks.
-ZipBooks offers all the crucial features of an accounting software—reports, bank syncing, billing, expense management, and invoicing—all in one free account.
+Another top free accounting software for small businesses to consider is ZipBooks.
+ZipBooks offers all the crucial features of an accounting software—reports, bank syncing, billing, expense management, and invoicing—in one free account.

 If you want to offer online payments to your invoiced customers via ZipBooks, you’ll need to do so via Square or PayPal.
 You’ll pay the standard PayPal rates and Square rates for those transactions.

 ZipBooks offers an integrated payroll add-on option with Gusto.
 Gusto starts at $39 per month, plus $6 per person per month.
-For a limited time, you can get the Core plan for a discounted price of a monthly $19 base cost for the first 6 months.
-Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.
+For a limited time, you can get the Core plan for a discounted price of a monthly $19 base cost for the first six months.
+Gusto also has a new option for contractor-only employers, who simply pay the $6 per employee rate and no base price.

 You should also consider a free accounting software called Akaunting.
 This option offers many of the most necessary features that a small business accounting software should.
 Within this technology, you’ll be able to invoice, sync accounts, track expenses, set up recurring bills, manage customers, and manage vendors.
 However, to access more advanced features like online payments, for example, you’ll have to download third-party apps that will cost you a yearly fee on top of whatever fees you have to pay for this third-party account.